-The Riksbank publishes a Monetary Policy Report together with the decision at all pre-scheduled monetary policy decisions.
-The process with the decision-making committee (the Executive Board) starts approximately five weeks before the monetary policy meeting with a short meeting where recent developments are presented.
-Then there is a large meeting-two to three weeks before the monetary policy meeting-where recent developments, a draft main baseline scenario, alternative scenarios and in-depth analyses are presented in detail.
-The policy rate path in the draft baseline reflects the Executive Board's typical reaction pattern.
-The aim of this meeting is to prepare the Executive Board for their discussions on the baseline scenario and the monetary policy decision.
-Shortly after the Executive Board meets again with the aim to arrive at a majority supported baseline scenario.
-Sometimes the Executive Board asks the staff for additional scenarios.
+The Riksbank publishes a monetary policy report together with the decision at all pre-scheduled monetary policy decisions.
+The process with the decision-making committee (the Executive board) starts approximately five weeks before the monetary policy meeting with a short meeting where recent developments are presented.
+Then there is a large meeting - two to three weeks before the monetary policy meeting - where recent developments, a draft main baseline scenario, alternative scenarios and in-depth analyses are presented in detail.
+The policy rate path in the draft baseline reflects the Executive board's typical reaction pattern.
+The aim of this meeting is to prepare the Executive board for their discussions on the baseline scenario and the monetary policy decision.
+Shortly after the Executive board meets again with the aim to arrive at a majority supported baseline scenario.
+Sometimes the Executive board asks the staff for additional scenarios.
 If so, these are presented the next day at a follow-up meeting.
-At this point the Executive Board usually manage to arrive at a majority supported baseline scenario.
-About a week before the monetary policy meeting the Executive Board meets to make a preliminary decision on the baseline scenario and the alternative forecasts in the Monetary Policy Report.
-At an editorial meeting thereafter, the Executive Board makes a preliminary decision on the Monetary Policy Report.
+At this point the Executive board usually manage to arrive at a majority supported baseline scenario.
+About a week before the monetary policy meeting the Executive board meets to make a preliminary decision on the baseline scenario and the alternative forecasts in the monetary policy report.
+At an editorial meeting thereafter the Executive board makes a preliminary decision on the monetary policy report.
 The monetary policy meeting usually begins with short updates and summaries by the staff.
-Thereafter the Executive Board members read the motivation for their votes.
+Thereafter the Executive board members read the motivation for their votes.
 Often there is no discussion.
 After 1-2 hours the meeting ends.
 A more detailed description of the process is found in Appendix 5.

-It is not straight-forward to say how the members of the Executive Board manage to arrive at a common policy rate path.
+It is not straight-forward to say how the members of the Executive board manage to arrive at a common policy rate path.
 The Riksbank has no fixed method or criteria for how to choose among different policy rate paths.
-A box on the inside of the Monetary Policy Report gives a very broad description of the strategy, but apart from that there is nothing.
+A box on the inside of the monetary policy report gives a very broad description of the strategy, but apart from that there is nothing.
 There are no internal unpublished criteria or formal methods being used.
-Some years ago, the Bank used the "mean squared gaps" method described in Svensson (2010) and documented the analysis in the Monetary Policy Report.
-But this method is not used anymore.
-To the best of my knowledge, the main reason was that it did not incorporate all the mechanisms and tradeoffs that Board Members found relevant.
+Some years ago the bank used the "mean squared gaps" method described in Svensson (2010) and documented the analysis in the monetary policy report.
+He are this method is not used any more.
+To the best of my knowledge, the main reason was that it did not incorporate all the mechanisms and tradeoffs that board members found relevant.
 In particular, it did not incorporate risks associated with rapid household debt accumulation.
-However, an important explanation as to why the Executive Board manages to arrive at a majority on the path is probably that members find it worthwhile to show unanimity and therefore accept the path if it is reasonably close to their own assessment, see Apel et al. (2015).
+However, an important explanation as to why the Executive board manages to arrive at a majority on the path is probably that members find it worthwhile to show unanimity and therefore accept the path if it is reasonably close to their own assessment, see Apel et al (2015).